bjpop/varlap/README.md

 # Running within the Docker container

 The following section describes how to run snvly within the Docker container.
-It assumes you have Docker (or Singularity) installed on your computer and have built the container as described above.
+It assumes you have Docker (or Singularity) installed on your computer and have built (or pulled) the container as described above.
 The container behaves in the same way as the normal version of snvly, however there are some Docker-specific details that you must be aware of.

 The general syntax for running snvly within Docker is as follows: